speedata/lxpath/Readme.md

 ## Pure Lua XPath 2.0 parser

-Work in progress, not usable at the moment.
+Work in progress.
 This will be part of the [speedata Publisher](https://github.com/speedata/publisher/) version 5.

+See the test file to get get idea of the amount of XPath functionality that is implemented.

 ### Using the library

-The API is subject to change!

 ```lua
 -- crate a context with variables, namespaces and an XML document